 Description Specifies the source linked to the corresponding display in the selected layout.
-You can select: • no image (none). • play channels (PGM) • record channels (REC) • direct input into the Multiviewer I1 and I2 connectors on the back panel (IN).
-The direct input values are only available with: • the MV4 multiviewer • a resolution other than UHD-4K Values The values available for recorder or player channels correspond to the names the channels have been assigned in the Channels tab, Channel and control settings, which are the following by default: • none • PGM1 to PGM12 • REC1 to REC12 • IN1 and IN2 (IN 2 only on 6U servers)
+You can select: no image (none). play channels (PGM) record channels (REC) direct input into the Multiviewer I1 and I2 connectors on the back panel for external feeds.
+The direct input values are only available with: the MV4 multiviewer a resolution other than UHD-4K Values The values available for recorder or player channels correspond to the names the channels have been assigned in the Channels tab, Channel and control settings, which are the following by default: • none • PGM1 to PGM12 • REC1 to REC12 • EXT1 and EXT2 (EXT2 only on 6U servers)